Lakers vs. Grizzlies: Betting Trends, Record ATS, Home/Road Splits

 Lakers Betting Records & Stats

-- Los Angeles and its opponents have gone over 221.5 combined points in 59 of 82 games this season.
+- In 62 games this season, Los Angeles and its opponents have scored more than 220.5 total points.

-- Los Angeles' contests this year have an average total of 233.8, 12.3 more points than this game's over/under.
+- Los Angeles has an average total of 233.8 in its contests this year, 13.3 more points than this matchup's over/under.

 Grizzlies Betting Records & Stats

-- Memphis and its opponents have combined to score more than 221.5 points in 56 of 82 games this season.
+- Memphis has played 57 games this season that finished with a combined score higher than 220.5 points.

-- The average over/under for Memphis' contests this season is 229.9, 8.4 more points than this game's total.
+- Memphis' contests this season have a 229.9-point average over/under, 9.4 more points than this game's total.

-- The Grizzlies have been underdogs in 19 games this season and have come away with the win three times (15.8%) in those contests.
+- The Grizzlies have been chosen as underdogs in 19 games this year and have walked away with the win three times (15.8%) in those games.

 - Memphis has not won as an underdog of +170 or more on the moneyline this season in six games with those odds or longer.

-- The moneyline set for this matchup implies Memphis has a 37% chance of coming away with a victory in the contest.
+- Sportsbooks have implied with the moneyline set for this matchup that Memphis has a 37% chance of pulling out a win.

 Lakers vs. Grizzlies Over/Under Stats (Regular Season)